lucidworks/lucidworks-training-files/Machine Learning 4.0.1/README.md

 #### Slide 30:Simulating User Activity—Verifying Success
-* Note: you can tack the Job status in the Fusion UI
+* Note: you can track the Job status in the Fusion UI
-* You can also track the job in the Spark UI: http://<your aws ip>:8767
+* You can also track the job in the Spark UI at: http://\<your aws ip\>:8767

 ---